Trendyol/kediatR/README.md

 Mediator implementation in kotlin with native coroutine support.

-Supports synchronous and async (using kotlin [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) ) command and query handling, native java implementation and spring-boot configuration
+Supports synchronous and async (using kotlin [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) ) command and query handling, native kotlin implementation and spring-boot configuration

 kediatR has two implementations: kediatR-core and kediatR-spring